Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Agent-dependent performance estimation problem for distributed optimization

-By applying this change of variable to condition \eqref{eq:subset_pres}, we obtain $\Xbc = \Ybc$.
-The two conditions are well equivalent because the change of variable is revertible.
-By applying this change of variable \eqref{eq:change_of_var_split} to conditions \eqref{eq:SDP_cons} and \eqref{eq:sym_cons}, since $Q$ is orthogonal, i.e. $Q^TQ = I$, we obtain

-As the change of variable is revertible, the two sets of constraints are equivalent.
-By \cite[Theorem 3.3]{bousselmi2023interpolation}, these two constraints are necessary and sufficient for the existence of a symmetric matrix $\Wpc \in \Rmat{|\Sp|}{|\Sp|}$ with eigenvalues between $\lm$ and $\lp$ such that $\Ypc = \Wpc \Xpc$.
-Therefore, we have proved that conditions \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons} are equivalent to

-We now need to come back to the initial variables $X$ and $Y$ and characterize the matrix $M$ in terms of $\Wpc$.
-We can use the (revertible) change of variable \eqref{eq:change_of_var} to express equation \eqref{eq:equiv_cst} in terms of $Y$ and $X$
+As the change of variable is reversible, the two sets of constraints are equivalent.
+By \cite[Theorem 3.3]{bousselmi2023interpolation}, these two constraints are necessary and sufficient for the existence of a symmetric matrix $\Wpc \in \Rmat{|\Cp|}{|\Cp|}$ with eigenvalues between $\lm$ and $\lp$ such that $\Ypc = \Wpc \Xpc$.
+Therefore, we have proved that conditions \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons} are equivalent to We now need to come back to the initial variables $X$ and $Y$ and characterize the matrix $M$ in terms of $\Wpc$.
+We can use the (reversible) change of variable \eqref{eq:change_of_var_proof} to express equation \eqref{eq:equiv_cst} in terms of $Y$ and $X$

 By splitting $Q$ as $Q = [\Qb~\Qp]$, matrix $M$ can be written as